-Effects of undue absences Effects of unexcused absences on grades include: Students are responsible to make up assignments and complete missing work.
+Effects of Effects of unexcused absences on grades include: undue absences • Students are responsible to make up assignments and complete missing work.
 All assigned work is considered in determining a student's grade.
 Grades reflect a student's daily classroom attendance as well as the fulfillment of academic requirements established by the teacher(s).
 An "Incomplete" may be assessed on the student's report card by the teacher(s) until work is completed.
 If absences are excessive, retention may be considered.

-Attendance Following the 5th day of absence per school-year, the nurse, principal, or designee may send a letter home to inform the parent/guardian of attendance status.

-Following the 10th day of absence per school-year, the principal may notify the parent/guardian in writing of attendance status.
-The principal may schedule a conference with the parents/guardians.
+Attendance • Following the 5 th day of absence per school-year, the nurse, Principal, or designee may send a letter home to inform the parent/guardian of attendance status. • Following the 10 th day of absence per school-year, the Principal may notify the parent/guardian in writing of attendance status.
+The Principal may schedule a conference with the parents/guardians.
 The conference may include school support staff that may be of assistance to resolve any social, emotional, or family problems that contribute to the student's absences.
-The principal may also contact the Truant Officer.

-Following the 15th day of absence for the school-year, the principal may notify the parent/guardian in writing of attendance status.
-The principal may schedule a conference with the parents/guardians.
-This conference will possibly include the School Resource Officer.
-The principal may also contact the Truant Officer.
-The principal may require an assessment of core standards or IEP benchmarks.

-Following the 20th day of absence for the school-year, the principal may notify the parent/guardian in writing of attendance status.
-The principal may schedule a conference with the parents/guardians.
+The Principal may also contact the School Social Worker. • Following the 15 th day of absence for the school-year, the Principal may notify the parent/guardian in writing of attendance status.
+The Principal may schedule a conference with the parents/guardians.
+This conference will possibly include the school social worker.
+The Principal may require an assessment of core standards or IEP benchmarks. • Following the 20 th day of absence for the school-year, the Principal may notify the parent/guardian in writing of attendance status.
+The Principal may schedule a conference with the parents/guardians.
 This conference may include the Superintendent of Schools and may possibly include the School Resource Officer.
-The principal may also contact the Truant Officer.
-The principal may require an assessment of core standards or IEP benchmarks.
-Promotion to the next grade-level is seriously jeopardized.
+The principal may also contact the School Social Worker.
+The Principal may require an assessment of core standards or IEP benchmarks.
+Promotion to the next grade-level is jeopardized.